dmcbrayer/dmcbrayer.github.io/README.md

 # This is my personal site

 It's where I do things like publish personal blog posts and link to some of my other projects.
 But it's also a testing ground, where I try out some of the things I've been learning recently.
-This site is built on jekyll and is served up with gulp as the task runner.
-Jekyll's the skeleton, gulp is the brains.
+This site is built on [Jekyll](https://jekyllrb.com) and is served up with [Gulp](http://gulpjs.com) as the task runner.
+Jekyll's the skeleton, Gulp is the brains.

+## Installing dependencies

+This requires npm (get it [here](http://blog.npmjs.org/post/85484771375/how-to-install-npm)), gulp, bundler.

+Once you've installed npm, to get gulp, run `npm install -g gulp`.

+To get bundler run `gem install bundler`.
+This assumes you already have ruby installed.

 ## Installation and use